MrThiago/StartGuideToML/README.md

 #### Now lets test it
 Run $ jupyter notebook

-If Jupyter has opened up in your Browser I am good for next step:
+If Jupyter has opened up in your Browser, then we are ready for next step: